rickbrouwer/autoscaler/vertical-pod-autoscaler/docs/faq.md

     - "--v=4"
     - "--stderrthreshold=info"
 ```

-and then deploy it manually if your vpa is already configured.
+Then redeploy the updater if your VPA is already configured.

 ### Can I run the VPA in an HA configuration?